Updated: Sep 9, 2021

 Weed Controls: Herbicides presently being used are very effective for the purpose intended, however they also take their toll on newly planted trees.
 Follow the directions on the labels of all toxic chemicals and use extreme caution when spraying near shrubs and trees.

 "Lawn Mower Blight": One of the biggest killers of newly planted trees is mechanical damage from lawn mowers and string trimmers.
 When the bark is damaged around the trunk of the tree, the vascular system of the tree no longer conducts water and nutrients, and the tree dies.
 Please use care when cutting grass around your new tree.
 The area around this tree may be mulched with wood chips to help reduce this potential problem.

 The Department of Public Services appreciates any care you provide for the tree.
 This care will certainly help in promoting a vigorous, healthy tree, which will add value and beauty to your home and property.

 Summer Tree Removal The City Commission, as part of the Birmingham Beautification Program, has authorized the Department of Public Services to replace trees that are lost through accident, disease, or other causes.
 Every effort is made to replace each tree, however, current standards of spacing with regard to; existing trees, driveways, fire hydrants, proximity to street intersections, underground utilities, etc. sometimes prohibit replacement.

 Tree Removal Process When it is determined that a tree in the right-of-way will be removed, the home-owner will receive notification about the scheduled removal.
 Attached is a sample

 When the weather begins to become hotter and drier about mid June the symptoms of DED become apparent.
-Elms are surveyed inspected and infected trees are tagged for removal.
-Removal of diseased Elms is a monumental task and occupies the majority of time for our crews during the summer.
+Elm trees on public and private property are surveyed inspected by the City's certified arborist and infected trees are tagged for removal.
+If your private Elm tree has DED, you will be notified by the City and must remove the tree at your expense.